jleibowitz-lacpw/presentations/web/hosts-bypass.md

 ##  Hosts File Location

 *   On Windows, the Hosts file is located at: `C:\Windows\System32\drivers\etc\hosts`.
-*   It's a system file and you will need Administrator privileges to modify it.
+*   It is a system file and you will need Administrator privileges to modify it.

 ---